The Best Place to Stay in Calgary for History Buffs|Palliser Hotel

 Excavation for the new hotel began on May 12, 1911.
 The hotel opened about 11 months behind schedule in June 1914.

-The location next to the railway station was no accident.
-Since many influential hotel guests travelled by train, this was the hub for the community.
+The site was strategically located next to the original railway station.
+This was no accident as many of the first explorers, settlers and influential hotel guests travelled by train.
+This was the centre of the city and a hub for the community.

 The Canadian Pacific Railroad (CPR) built the hotel on the former railway garden and bandstand.

-Today, the site next to the hotel is home to the Calgary Tower.
-These two landmarks were featured on the 2024 Calgary Stampede poster.
+Today, next to the hotel on the former train station site, is the Calgary Tower.
+These two iconic landmarks were featured on the 2024 Calgary Stampede poster.

-The poster, by Lloyd Templeton, captures the iconic Stampede Parade that passes in front of the hotel every July.
+The poster by Lloyd Templeton captures the Stampede Parade that passes in front of the hotel every July.
+This premier event kicks off the week-long celebration of the city’s culture and energy.

 The plaza across the street at 9th Avenue and 1st Street SW is a great urban lookout.
-Artist Jill Anholt takes inspiration from the CPR in the public art installation Emergent (2017).
-Have a seat or picture yourself with the sculpture.
+There, you will find the public art installation Emergent (2017).
+Artist Jill Anholt draws inspiration from the CPR.
+It is a perfect spot to see the impact of the railroad’s arrival on the city.

-Already a prominent fixture on the city skyline.
-Three floors and a penthouse were added to the Palliser in 1929.
-This made it the tallest building in the city until 1958 at 196 ft (60m).
+If you’re wondering where the Palliser ranks among the tallest structures.
+In 1929, it was already a prominent fixture on the city skyline.
+That year, three floors and a penthouse were added, making it the tallest building in the city.
+That record at 196 ft (60 m) lasted until 1958.
 In 1968, the train station was replaced by the 626 ft.
-(190.8 m) tall Calgary Tower.
+(190.8 m) Calgary Tower, becoming the tallest structure.

-Steps from Emergent is the Hudson’s Bay on Stephen Avenue.
-Along with the Palliser, these were the most expensive buildings constructed at the time and renowned for their beauty.
+Steps from Emergent is the Hudson’s Bay building on Stephen Avenue.
+Along with the Palliser Hotel, these were the most expensive buildings constructed at the time.
+Both were renowned for their beauty.

-This National Historic District demonstrates the central role that retail streets have played in the Canadian urban experience.
+Stephen Avenue is a National Historic District.
+It demonstrates the central role that retail streets have played in the Canadian urban experience.

-Follow the link to learn what’s Behind Stephen Avenue.
+Follow the link to our guide to learn what’s Behind Stephen Avenue.

 One of the many features is a mural painted on the back of the sandstone Hudson Block.
 The 100 x 40ft mural was created by artist Curtis Van Charles.